HnCdevs/TechTask_HnC_Dev/README.md

 ------------------------------------------------

 ## Issues
-In Swagger UI response model examples include collection, but real response is not.
++ In Swagger UI response model examples include collection, but real response is not.
++ Application cannot start without trusted sertificate.
+To install it use following link: https://blogs.msdn.microsoft.com/robert_mcmurray/2013/11/15/how-to-trust-the-iis-express-self-signed-certificate/